jjjj12212/Archipelago-BanjoTooie/README.md

 # How to install - server side
-## Note: If you have the previous version of Banjo-Tooie installed, Please remove the banjotooie.apworld
+### Note: If you had the previous version of Banjo-Tooie installed, Please remove the banjotooie.apworld
-## Note: If your using the previous version of Banjo-Tooie Player YAML installed, Please update game name to have "Banjo-Tooie"
+### Note: If you had the previous version of Banjo-Tooie Player YAML installed, Please update game name to have "Banjo-Tooie"
 1. Copy banjotooie.apworld into your existing Archipelago\lib\worlds
 2. Copy banjotooie_connector.lua into Archipelago\data\lua

 # How to install - client side
+### Note: If you had the previous version of Banjo-Tooie Lua Connector installed, Please remove banjotooie_connector.lua
-1. Copy banjotooie_connector.lua into Archipelago\data\lua
+1. Copy banjo_tooie_connector.lua into Archipelago\data\lua
 3. run Launcher.exe and select Banjo-Tooie Client.
 4. Connect the Archipelago Client with the server.
 5. Open Bizhawk (2.9.1 tested) and open your Banjo-Tooie (US) game.